avdgaag/stationed/README.md

 `link_to`, `button_to` and `button_link_to` (for links with a `button` class name).

+### Placeholders

+Display a placeholder message using standardized markup and a message defined through I18n.

+When in a controller PostsController and action index, this will try to look up the following placeholder keys:

+* placeholders.posts.index
+* placeholders.posts.default
+* placeholders.defaults.index

+You can also provide an argument to set the placeholder message.
+When given a string, it will be used directly as the placeholder message.
+When given a symbol, that key will be looked up in the `placeholders.defaults` namespace using I18n.

+For example:

+    placeholder('Nothing found') # => '<p class="placeholder">Nothing found</p>'

 ### Templates

 Stationed includes customized scaffold templates for Haml, Rspec and